 Hope on the River: The Book

-An Unlikely Captain’s 1700-mile Mississippi River Journey on a Leaky Pontoon to Save his Nonprofit
+An Unlikely Captain’s 1700-mile Mississippi River Journey on a Leaky Raft to Save his Nonprofit

 PURCHASE YOUR BOOK NOW ON ANY OF THESE SITES!

 Sneak Peek: Hope on the River: The Prologue

 A few miles from Lock and Dam Number 21, I came upon a tow pushing barges up the river.
 Nothing unusual and not a particularly large combination to cause me much concern.